dannybloe/dzVents/dzVents/QUICKREF.md

  - **updatePercentage(percentage)**: *Function*.
  - **updatePressure(pressure)**: *Function*.
  - **updateRain(rate, counter)**: *Function*.
 Update rain sensor.
  - **updateSetPoint(setPoint, mode, until)**: *Function*.
-Update set point for dummy thermostat devices and EvoHome Zone devices.
+Update set point for dummy thermostat devices, OpenThermGW and EvoHome Zone devices.
 This uses http json calls to update setpoints so make sure your [http settings](#settings) are correct.
 For EvoHome devices mode can be domoticz.EVOHOME_MODE_AUTO, EVOHOME_MODE_TEMPORARY_OVERRIDE or EVOHOME_MODE_PERMANENT_OVERRIDE.
 You can provide an until date (in ISO 8601 format e.g.: `os.date("!%Y-%m-%dT%TZ")`).
 Note that there is a bug in the EvoHome code which ignores the time zone so you may have to add/remove some hours depending on your time zone.
  - **updateTemperature(temperature)**: *Function*.
 Update temperature sensor.
  - **updateTempHum(temperature, humidity, status)**: *Function*.
 For status options see updateHumidity.
  - **updateTempHumBaro(temperature, humidity, status, pressure, forecast)**: *Function*.